ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/index.md

-## What are the requirements or prerequisites for taking your course?
+## What are the requirements or prerequisites for taking this course?

 - This course is designed to be a hands-on and practical experience.
 To fully participate and follow along, it is recommended to have an active AWS account but it is not mandatory.